Funding your learning

 To be eligible for a bursary, you must:

-Bursaries are available for the Birmingham City University accredited Development Module (and MS Trust Annual Conference).
+Bursaries are available for Development Module (and MS Trust Annual Conference).
 Applicants will be asked to provide information to support their application, which will be reviewed by the MS Trust.
 Levels of funding are at the discretion of the Trust and are usually in the region of 80%.

 Applicants are primarily expected to be in NHS-funded posts.